-- Low traffic conditions (ambient vehicles' arrivals are drawn from a Gamma distribution with mean m=12sec, and variance $\sigma$ 2=6 sec, corresponding to an average traffic volume Q=300 vehicles/hour) - High traffic conditions (ambient vehicles' arrivals are drawn from a Gamma distribution with mean m=6sec, and variance $\sigma$ 2=3 sec, corresponding to an average traffic volume of Q=600 vehicles/hour)
+- $Q_L$ -Low traffic conditions (ambient vehicles' arrivals are drawn from a Gamma distribution with mean m=12sec, and variance $\sigma^2$ =6 sec, corresponding to an average traffic volume Q=300 vehicles/hour) - $Q{H}$ -High traffic conditions (ambient vehicles' arrivals are drawn from a Gamma distribution with mean m=6sec, and variance $\sigma^2$ =3 sec, corresponding to an average traffic volume of Q=600 vehicles/hour)

-Consequently, in total, each session includes two trials of the simulated route.
+Consequently, in total, each session includes two trials of the simulated route (2 rural road trials 2.1 each).
 During each trial, 2 unexpected incidents are scheduled to occur at fixed points along the drive.
 More specifically, incidents in rural area concern the sudden appearance of an animal (deer or donkey) on the roadway.
-The hazard does appear at the same location for the same trial, but not at the same location between the trials, in order not to have learning effects.
-Regarding the time that the hazard appears, it depends on the speed and the time to collision in order to have identical conditions for the participant to react, either they drive fast or slowly.
-Thus, there is no possibility for the incident to appear closely or more suddenly to a participant than to another.
-Finally, impaired participants are to carry out the simulator experiment while under their usual medication, so that their driving performance corresponds to their everyday condition, as treated by their neurologist.
+The sequence of the trials is random in order to avoid learning effects.
+Finally, all patients are to carry out the simulator experiment while under their usual medication, so that their driving performance corresponds to their everyday condition, as treated by their neurologist.

-3.3 Participants
+3.3.
+Participants

 For the purpose of this research 114 participants have been through the driving simulator experiment that was described analytically above.
-Impaired and Control group are compared, in rural driving session, without any kind of external distraction, in low and high traffic volumes.
+Patients and healthy controls are compared, in rural driving session, without any kind of external distraction, in low and high traffic volumes.
 Out of the 114 participants, 34 are controls (66.0 y.o. $\pm$ 8.6, 17 males), and 80 are impaired (69.0 y.o. $\pm$ 9.1, 55 males): 17 AD patients (74.4 y.o. $\pm$ 5.2), 35 MCI patients (70.1 y.o. $\pm$ 5.0), 16 PD patients (66.1 y.o. $\pm$ 7.6) and 12 patients of other brain pathologies (66.2 y.o. $\pm$ 6.4).
 It is worth mentioning that all 114 participants are above 55 years of age.
 This was carefully selected in order not to have age as a parameter that may affects the results, but only their cerebral condition.

-3.4 Key driving performance measures
+3.4.
+Key driving performance measures